 The downstream boundary of the model is the coastal outfall of the River Carron.
 The boundary has been modelled as a stage-time graph that represents the tidal harmonics of the sea.
-The tidal harmonic used was derived using extreme sea levels taken the Environment Agency's 2011 report on coastal flood boundary conditions14 to represent peak tide levels consistent with a return period of 1 year and timed to coincide with the peak of the River Carron hydrograph to represent the worst case scenario.
+The tidal harmonic used was derived using extreme sea levels taken the Environment Agency's 2011 report on coastal flood boundary conditions16 to represent peak tide levels consistent with a return period of 1 year and timed to coincide with the peak of the River Carron hydrograph to represent the worst case scenario.
+The model does not account for wave propagation up the channel.